Andre-42/CodeInstitute-CSS-HTML_coffeeAtlas/README.md

 * Powerpoint: wireframe creation and image assembly
 * Favicon.io: favicon creation
 * Git: version control
-* Github: file storage for website
+* Github: file storage for website and repository template
 * GitPod: IDE for site creation
 * Google Fonts: font-family import
 * Google Developer Tools: troubleshooting, feature testing, styling
 * iloveimg.com: image compression
-* jQuery: JavaScript library
 * Matlab: MRI & chemical image processing
 * Webpage Spell-Check: chrome extension for spell checking

+Some default assets may be missing from the list.
+This may be if I am unaware of there use in background operations during the creation of the project and I have not used them actively.

 ## Deployment & Local Development